gulpjs/hacker/README.md

 #### Options
 - `--cwd` specify the working directory to run hacker
 - `--hackerfile` specify an exact hackerfile path
-- `--require` require an external module before loading your hackerfile (e.g. coffee-script)
+- `--require` require an external module before loading your hackerfile
 - `--verbose` show some debugging info about how hacker is working

 ### Examples